avinashee0012/PersonalBlog/README.md

 Some Bug Fixes:
 - Publish Date should be have LocalDate type.
 Currently it's String.
 - Content should be HTML formatted.
-- Incorrect API conventions to be correct. @GetMapping instead of @DeleteMapping
+- Incorrect API conventions to be corrected.
+Eg., @GetMapping instead of @DeleteMapping
 - Better success/failure/error alerts to be placed.

 ####